Find Cheap Homeowners Insurance Quotes in Your Area

 Damage to your personal property, on the other hand, is only covered on a named perils basis with an HO-3.
 This means that the cause of damage has to be explicitly stated in the HO-3 form to ensure coverage by your insurer.

 Most HO-3 policies offer six primary coverage types.

 |Other structures||10% of dwelling limit|

 |Medical payments||Your choice|

 HO-3 policies cover a variety of events and serve as an invaluable financial safeguard against many disasters.
-The foundation of an HO-3 policy is its coverage of property damages, but it also serves as protection against legal liability, the costs of living outside your home after an emergency, as well as medical damages.
+The foundation of an HO-3 policy is its coverage of property damage, but it also serves as protection against legal liability, the costs of living outside your home after an emergency and injuries.